 If you’re apprehensive about your team working from home, stop.

-Your team may be out of sight (except on video calls), but they’re not going to stop working.
+Your team may be out of sight (except on video calls), but that doesn’t mean they won’t be working.

-In fact, 82% of people say working remotely leads to lower levels of stress.
+In fact, 82% of people say working remotely leads to lower stress levels.

 30% of people say they get more done in less time.

-Remote work is going to make your team happier, and their productivity levels may even increase as they can more easily manage their work-life balance.
+Remote work will make your team happier, and their productivity levels may even increase as they can more easily manage their work-life balance.

-Allowing your team to work remotely is also proof that you, as a manager, trust your team to get things done without needing to be in the office.
+Allowing your team to work remotely also proves that you, as a manager, trust your team to get things done without needing to be in the office.

-However, this doesn’t mean that managing a remote team doesn’t come with challenges.
+However, this doesn’t mean managing a remote team doesn’t come with challenges.

 Working from home is very different from working in an office.

-You’ll need a different set of tools to manage your team and facilitate excellent communication and enable your team to do their best work.
+You’ll need different tools to manage your team, facilitate excellent communication, and enable your remote team to do their best work.

-Let’s take a look at some of the main challenges to remote work.
+Let’s look at some of the main challenges to remote work.

-When you first go remote, you’ll soon realize that you don’t have defined processes for communication in place.
+When you first start managing remote teams, you’ll realize that you need clearly defined processes for communication in place.

 Without face-to-face contact, communication becomes even more critical.

-You can use tools like Slack, Hangouts, or email.
+You can use tools like Slack, Hangouts, or email software for remote teams.

-But, without protocols in place, communication can be disjointed and confusing.
+But, without protocols in place, communication between remote working teams can be disjointed and confusing.

 The key here is to encourage long-form, clearly articulated messages over short-form messages.

-If your team takes time to put their thoughts into coherent memos, they won’t need to rely on implied meanings or losing the core of their messages in unclear chat logs.
+If your remote working team takes time to put their thoughts into coherent memos, they won’t need to rely on implied meanings or lose the core of their messages in unclear chat logs.

 When your team goes remote, their schedules may end up changing slightly.

-People’s real-life responsibilities, such as childcare, pet care, or general errands, will sometimes need to take place during regular work hours.
+People’s real-life responsibilities, such as childcare, pet care, or general errands, sometimes need to occur during regular work hours.

 That’s normal.

-To get around the varying schedules, we’d recommend scheduling a daily stand up call (or ask people to send a message in Slack) where your team shares what they’ve been working on, what their plans are, and if there’s anything they need help with.
+To get around the varying schedules, we’d recommend scheduling a daily stand-up call (or asking people to send a message in Slack) where your remote working team shares what they’ve been working on, their plans, and if there’s anything they need help with.

-This means that everyone stays on the same page and also means people have the flexibility to manage their time how they see fit.
+This means that everyone stays on the same page, and people have the flexibility to manage their time how they see fit.

-It may feel unnatural at first, but trust your team to get the work done, and the results will follow.
+It may feel unnatural initially, but trust your remote team to complete the work, and the results will follow.

 Working from home doesn’t mean results and progress will slow.

-One of the best ways to ensure that your team stays motivated is to set goals.
+Setting goals is one of the best ways to ensure that your team stays motivated.

 However, these need to be results-based.

-Sit down (virtually) with your team and create plans for the coming quarter.
+Sit down (virtually) with your remote working team and create plans for the coming quarter.

 Set goals based on business results for your team to work towards.